 The ASUU Judicial Branch is comprised of the Supreme Court and the Attorney General.
 The Supreme Court consists of six Associate Justices and one Chief Justice, who are appointed for the duration of their time as students at the University.
 The Supreme Court has the power of constitutional review on any action taken by any and all members, groups, and bodies of ASUU.
-The initiation of such action must be by a member of the ASUU, and can be done by completing this form and emailing it to the Legislative Advisor.
+The initiation of such action must be by a member of the ASUU, and can be done by completing the ASUU Complaint Filing Form and emailing it to the Legislative Advisor.
 The Supreme Court holds the power to subpoena, the power to order, the power to enjoin, the power to compel by sanction on penalty, the power to render findings, and—subject to approval of the Assembly and Senate—to propose Judicial Branch Bylaws and procedures.
 The Attorney General is an elected position, serving a one-year term.
 The Attorney General acts as ASUU counsel and advises the legislative and executive bodies on compliance with the ASUU Constitution and Bylaws.
 If you would like to request a formal opinion from the Attorney General, please fill out the Redbook Interpretation Request Form and send it to Cole McCubbins.

 Run for the Attorney General for the 2019-2020 Academic Year.
 Refer to the Elections page for more information.